 - January 1, 2021

-Each year, the District awards funds for critical projects that make our community such a spectacular place to live and work.
-Our funding decisions amidst COVID-19 will require us to make strategic investments through fiscally responsible decision-making.
-To do so,...
+Each year, Big Sky’s organizations submit applications to the Resort Tax Board requesting funds to help support the many services, programs, and projects that make Big Sky such a spectacular place to live and work.
+Our funding decisions amidst COVID-19 will require us...